 Technical Report (MSPH, MPH, MSEE)

-1) a digital (PDF) copy uploaded to the Carolina Digital Repository using this form.
+- A digital (PDF) copy uploaded to the Carolina Digital Repository (CDR) using this form.
 These will be checked by the student services office before being published on the CDR site.
 Embargoed reports will become “active” in the system after the embargo ends.
 The student should check with their advisor to see whether they want a paper copy.

 ESE Grade Appeals Process